 Why did you start The Impact Shop in Amsterdam?

-The impact shop is an initiative of Liza Elsenburg, known among others for the Gelukszoekers.
-She did not want to do this on her own and via me, she ended up here.
-I had been in the sustainable fashion industry for a few years, I knew the players and I already worked with many brands with my own company Mumster.
+The Impact Shop is an initiative of Liza Elsenburg, known among others for the Gelukszoekers.
+She did not want to do this on her own and through me, she ended up here.
+I had been in the sustainable fashion industry for a few years, I knew the players and I had already worked with many brands through my own company Mumster.

-I could offer a lot to companies, but it was just that last piece, the sale, that is ultimately what it’s all about, that I couldn’t offer them.
+I could offer a lot to companies, but it was just that last piece, the sale, that is ultimately what it’s all about and I couldn’t offer it to them.
 By working together with Liza the puzzle was complete.
 The name, “The Impact Shop” actually says enough.
 It fits me really well.

 Which clothing brands are sold in The Impact Shop?

 The great thing about The Impact Shop is that research has been done into the brands that are being offered.
 Sustainable production, transparency in the chain, the materials used and working conditions are looked at.
 One brand is more sustainable than the other brand.
 Rhumaa is a brand that communicates very clearly that it is not yet 100% organic matter, but that they have consciously opted for a certain mix in order to make the product-life longer.
 Then it is also more sustainable and better for the environment.
 The Dutch bag brand Fraenck makes an impact on all areas, they are a lot further in the process.

 Do you have some tips for more sustainable shopping?